sole/rtcamera/docs/Walkthrough.md

 ## Make it into an app

 The prototype was getting better.
 But it was still very far away from feeling like an app.
 It was a website that could make a GIF using video from your webcam and then trigger a download by using the [download](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/a#attr-download) attribute in an A element created on the fly for that very purpose.
-That is _neat_ by itself (as you don't need to mingle with server side processing, or Content-Type headers, etc), but still, doesn't make it an app.
+That is _neat_ by itself (as you don't need to mingle with server side processing, or Content-Type headers, etc), but still, doesn't make it into an app.

 So... what makes an app, an app?
 Probably some sense of containing/controlling its own data.
 This called for having an in-app gallery, where images could be stored away as we captured them, and viewed later on.
 Of course, that led us to two unavoidable matters: persistent storage in the browser, and having a proper UI.

 ### Storage

 As we would be storing potentially large images (encoded as base64 strings), we couldn't use cookies.
 An alternative could have been [localStorage](https://developer.mozilla.org/en-US/docs/Web/Guide/DOM/Storage), but that is limited in size, and is also a blocking API.
 So what else is left?
 The answer was [IndexedDB](https://developer.mozilla.org/en-US/docs/IndexedDB), which allows to store data on the browser, just like ```localStorage```, but in a nicer, asynchronous way.
-So, again, it won't block the whole thread while saving an image, keeping the whole responsiveness perception up all the time.
+So, again, it won't block the whole thread while saving an image, keeping the app responsive all the time.

 However, the ```asyncStorage``` API is slightly more involved than ```localStorage```'s.
-Not willing to reinvent the wheel, we ended up using [asyncStorage.js](../js/libs/asyncStorage), a class taken from the Firefox OS source code.
+Not willing to reinvent the wheel, I ended up using [asyncStorage.js](../js/libs/asyncStorage), a class taken from the Firefox OS source code.

 I could have invoked ```asyncStorage``` directly from the gallery view code, but that would have meant that if I decided to change the storage layer, I would have to change the gallery code.
 That is definitely not a good sign.